baidu-adu/cpp-primer-digest/README.md

         often more appropriate.
 Try to restrict use of inheritance to the "is-a" case: Bar subclasses Foo if it can reasonably be said that Bar "is a kind of" Foo.
-    *   If you find yourslef wanting to use multiple inheritance, **THINK TWICE**.
+    *   If you find yourself wanting to use multiple inheritance, **THINK TWICE**.
 3.  **Access Control**
     *   Data members are **private**, except when they are static